Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 ### General Mods
 These mods are located on the "General" tab.
 - Install Custom Maps on Login - Option to automatically enable custom maps when you log in.
+- Progressive Scan - Option to enable progressive scan, in case you forgot to when booting up the game.
 - Level of Detail - Option to change the displayed level of detail.
 - Camera Shake - Option to turn off camera shake (e.g. on Gravity Bomb impacts).